 Some debts can be very costly, and if you can’t pay them off quickly, then taking out an equity release plan can be your best option.
 Equity release might seem tricky, but considering that you must repay it when you die or move into permanent care, then it’s the most suitable financial plan to help you get out from the debt ditch.

-Nevertheless, it would be best if you looked into the interest rates on both your current debts and the cash from the equity release scheme.
+Nevertheless, it would be best if you looked into equity release interest rates on both your current debts and the cash from the equity release scheme.
 If the interest rate on the equity release plan is lower than that of your line of credit, then, in the long term, equity release could mean more of your estate is left intact.

 As always, you need to ensure that you discuss your terms with an independent financial adviser to ensure that you cover all the issues and understand the comparative costs and risks.